oddtexan/Coffee_Exploration/README.md

 ### - Dashboard/ Data Visualization:

-We imported the data into [TableauPublic](https://public.tableau.com/app/profile/julie.ramsey/viz/TheCoffeeProject_17300372249670/CoffeeExploration) and ensured that all value types were correct for accurate analysis.
-To enhance user interaction, we created parameters that allow users to display specific data.
-Using latitude and longitude values, we generated a map visualization.
-Additionally, we developed calculated fields to dynamically generate points on the map based on user selections.
-To improve the user experience, we adjusted tooltips, colors, and sizes for better clarity and presentation.
+We imported the data into [TableauPublic](https://public.tableau.com/app/profile/julie.ramsey/viz/TheCoffeeProject_17300372249670/CoffeeExploration) ensuring all value types were set correctly to support precise analysis.
+To enhance interactivity, we created custom parameters, enabling users to filter and explore specific data points.
+Using latitude and longitude values, we built an interactive map visualization.
+Calculated fields were also developed to dynamically display points on the map based on user selections.
+For an improved user experience, we customized tooltips, color schemes, and marker sizes to enhance clarity and visual appeal.
+Additionally, we used Seaborn and Matplotlib in Python for complementary visualizations, allowing us to explore and validate patterns revealed in Tableau.

 ### - Word Cloud: